inspire-eu-validation/RETIRED-ats-download-predefined-wfs/A.04.IR2.IR4.TGR49.TGR50.TGR51.predefinedStoredQuery.md

 **Notes**

-TG Requirements 49, 50 and 51 together specify the use of Stored Queryies to make pre-defined datasets available.
+TG Requirements 49, 50 and 51 together specify the use of Stored Queries to make pre-defined datasets available.

 ## Contextual XPath references